Blog

 Multiple explosions were heard near Isfahan, though Iran claimed it was their defense systems combating drones or UAVs.
 Israel claimed to have launched two missiles, one of which they claimed struck an Iranian air base near Isfahan.
 Imagery shows the likely damage to one of Iran’s S-300 missile defense systems.
 Immediately following the attack and as more details of the event came to light, Iran regularly downplayed and even mocked the Israeli attack.
 Iran also stated that there were no intentions to retaliate.

-What we can expect about the Israel-Iran conflict
+What We Can Expect about the Israel-Iran Conflict

 Examining the direct conflicts that have taken place so far, both Israel and Iran have shown enough restraint to avoid a wider-scale direct confrontation or a full-fledged conventional war.
 That being said, the ongoing conflict between these two nations will continue.
 However, where and how these events will take place is not clear.
 Given the history between the two countries, future events could take place via the currently ongoing Israel-Hamas War, the employment of other regional militia groups such as Hezbollah in Lebanon and Syria, or through cyber warfare.
 Flashpoint will continue to monitor the ongoing conflict.